antmicro/kenning/docs/source/kenning-development.md

 The Kenning classes for consecutive steps are meant to work in a seamless manner, which means providing various ways to pass the model from one class to another.

-Usually, each class can accept multiple model input formats and provides at least one output format that can be accepted in other classes (except for `terminal` compilers, such as [Apache TVM](https://tvm.apache.org/) that compile model to runtime library).
+Usually, each class can accept multiple model input formats and provides at least one output format that can be accepted in other classes (except for `terminal` compilers, such as [Apache TVM](https://tvm.apache.org/), that compile models to a runtime library).

 The list of supported output formats is represented in a class with an `outputtypes` list: